bundlewrap/bundlewrap/doc/item_user.rst

 .. note::

 	Due to how ``useradd`` works, this attribute is required whenever you *don't* want the default behavior of ``useradd`` (usually that means automatically creating a group with the same name as the user).
 If you want to use an unmanaged group already on the node, you need this attribute.
-If you want to use a group managed by Blockwart, you need this attribute.
+If you want to use a group managed by BundleWrap, you need this attribute.
 This is true even if the groups mentioned are in fact named like the user.

 |